Generic Name: rivastigmine (RIV-a-STIG-meen)

 Some MEDICINES MAY INTERACT with Exelon.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen) because the risk of stomach or bowel bleeding may be increased
+- Aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen) because the risk of stomach or bowel bleeding may be increased

 - Cholinergic agents (eg, bethanechol) or another cholinesterase inhibitor (eg, donepezil) because they may increase the risk of Exelon's side effects